dairiki/inkex-bh/README.md

 Instructions pending... :-/

+### Set Random Seed

+This sets or updates a random number stored in a custom attribute out the `<svg>` element of the drawing.
+This number is used by the [barnhunt](https://github.com/barnhunt/barnhunt) program to seed the pseudo-random number generator used when expanding text templates.
+Setting it to a unique number ensure, e.g., that the Master random rat numbers come out random, but still reproduceable.

+When one copies an existing `.svg` file to use a template for a new trial, one should run this plugin, with the _force-reseed_ checkbox checked, to ensure that the copied file gets a new, unique random seed.

 ----

 ## Installation

-It's a little h<del>o</del><ins>ac</ins>key, but these extensions should be installable using pip.
+It's a little h<del>o</del><ins>ac</ins>key to use pip in this way, but these extensions should be installable using pip.

 ```
 pip install --target "$(inkscape --user-data-directory)/extensions" inkex_bh
 ```

 Alternatively, it should work to simply symlink or copy the inkex_bh directory from the source distribution (or git repository) to the user `extensions` directory.

 ----